kedacore/keda-docs/content/docs/2.5/concepts/scaling-jobs.md

       - "Ready"
       - "PodScheduled"
       - "AnyOtherCustomPodCondition"
-    MultipleScalersOption: "max" # Optional.
+    multipleScalersOption: "max" # Optional.
 Default: max.
 Specifies how to calculate the queueLength and maxValue when multiple scaler are used.
   triggers:
   # {list of triggers to create jobs}
 ```